 There are many risk factors that contribute to the development of cardiovascular disease.
-Some people are born with conditions that predispose them to heart disease and stroke, but most people who develop cardiovascular disease do so because of a combination of factors such as poor diet, lack of physical activity and smoking, to name just three.
+Some people are born with the condition that predispose them to risk of heart disease and stroke, but it must be noted that people who develop cardiovascular disease suffer from a combination of factors, such as physical activity, smoking, and other similar level, just to name a few.
 The more risk factors you expose yourself to, the higher the chance of developing cardiovascular disease.
 Many of the risk factors for cardiovascular disease cause problems because they lead to atherosclerosis.

 Atherosclerosis is the narrowing and thickening of arteries.
 Atherosclerosis develops for years without causing symptoms.
 It can happen in any part of the body.
 Around the heart, it is known as coronary artery disease, in the legs it is known as peripheral arterial disease.

 The narrowing and thickening of the arteries is due to the deposition of fatty material, cholesterol and other substances in the walls of blood vessels.
 The deposits are known as plaques.
 The rupture of a plaque can lead to stroke or a heart attack.